BryanPMX/connect-four-ai-mcts/README.md

 ### Known Limitations
 - High simulation counts create computational bottlenecks
-- Tournament runtime scales quadratically with simulation count
+- Tournament runtime scales quadratically with simulation count (parallel mode mitigates but does not eliminate this)
-- Memory usage grows with tree depth
+- Memory usage grows with tree depth and number of worker processes

 ## Future Improvements